Can an AI agent hit a moving target?

-This paper builds on the vast existing literature on modelling agents' expectation formation process.
-The importance of agents' expectations can be traced back to Keynes on his idea of how expectation determines output and employment \citep{Keynes:1936}.
-Fast forward two decades later, \cite{Cagan1956} and \cite{Friedman1957} formalised the idea of adaptive expectation.
-In combination with the Phillips curve, it generated a large debate on if and how a government could exploit a possible negative relationship between inflation and unemployment.
-However, it was criticised for assuming that an agent would make an inflation forecast the same as past period inflation.
-What came as an alternative and soon revolutionised macroeconomics was the rational expectation hypothesis \citep{LUCAS1972103, LUCAS197619, Sargent1971, Sargent19733}.
-This is when agents are assumed to make model-consistent beliefs, and they know the ins and outs of an economy.
+This paper contributes to the literature on modelling agents' expectation formation processes.
+Keynes invoked the importance of agents' expectations' when he showed how expectations determine output and employment \citep{Keynes:1936}.
+Two decades later, \cite{Cagan1956} and \cite{Friedman1957} formalised the idea of adaptive expectations.
+In combination with the Phillips curve, their proposal generated a large debate about whether and how a government could exploit a possible negative relationship between inflation and unemployment.
+However, it was criticised for the assumption that an agent would make an inflation forecast that was the same as past period inflation.

+The alternative, which revolutionised macroeconomics, was the rational expectations hypothesis \citep{LUCAS1972103, LUCAS197619, Sargent1971, Sargent19733}.
+This assumes that agents make model-consistent beliefs, and they understand the economy.
 In other words, the agents go from very naive (adaptive expectation) to very smart.
-It has many advantages, and one of which is its usefulness in thinking about policy experiments in a relatively stationary environment.
-It also has, as most methods are, its disadvantages.
-One of which is providing convincing dynamics of inflation in response to shocks.
-Many techniques are proposed to model an agent that is neither as naive as an adaptive expectation agent, nor smart enough to utilise full information available and make model-consistent beliefs.
-These methods aim at deviating from the full information rational expectation assumption, and can be broadly viewed as two groups of literature.
+It has many advantages, one of which is its usefulness for thinking about policy experiments in a relatively stationary environment.

+It also has some disadvantages, one of which is that it does not offer convincing dynamics of inflation in response to shocks.
+Many techniques have been proposed to take the middle ground between rational expectations, in which agents are too smart, and adaptive expectations, in which agents are too naive.
+These can be broadly classified into two groups.